-Effective Dec.
-1, 2021, Matt Parlow, dean of the Fowler School of Law and Donald P. Kennedy Chair in Law, will serve as Chapman University’s new executive vice president and chief advancement officer.
+On Dec.
+1, 2021, Matt Parlow, dean of the Fowler School of Law and Donald P. Kennedy Chair in Law, became Chapman University’s new executive vice president and chief advancement officer.

 A Track Record of Leadership and Fundraising Success